Morrellium: Music videos

 In November 2023, a music video for the single "Strawberry Fool" was released, featuring AI-generated images of a woman in a strawberry field, cropped to a 9:16 aspect ratio.

 On 7 February 2025, a music video for "Avignon" was released.
 The production of the video was designed to be carbon neutral, based on the concept of sustainable film production, in accordance with British Standard 8909: 2011.
 The video cuts between two scenes, one of Morrell in a natural environment with flowers and water, and another of her dancing in a nightclub with a disco aesthetic and a nod to 1970s fashion.

-On 4 June 2025, the single "Buddah (Forget You)" was released with a music video.
+On 4 June 2025, the single "Buddha (Forget You)" was released with a music video.
 The video has an avant-garde style and depicts a stage-like room, with a young Pierrot performing in the centre, as Morrell sings to the camera in the foreground.
 In the later part of the video, Morrell briefly becomes a Pierrot clown.

+Critical reception

+Morrellium was received positively in general by music critics and journalists in New Zealand.
+Graham Reid noted the short length of the album but praised Morrell's vocal dexterity and noted the absence of "predictable pop", writing "its diversity and Morrell's intelligent lyrics reward repeated listening."
+John Bradbury of 13th Floor described Morrellium overall as "bright, rhythmically restless pop, with a dramatic streak and an undercurrent of loneliness and uncertainty."